-“It is hugely beneficial in supporting the ageing process and forming a necessary structure for the skin.
+“It is hugely beneficial in supporting the aging process and forming a necessary structure for the skin.
 It emits specific therapeutic wavelengths of light (energy) into the skin that switches your system on to create healthy cells, renewing the lining of blood vessels and forming new blood vessels to improve skin’s appearance.”

 But the LEDs used at The Light Salon are not your average bulbs.
-“Those found in household lighting or in televisions do not deliver the same wavelength, energy or intensity and therefore the body is unable to process the light in the same way.
+“Those found in household lighting or in televisions do not deliver the same wavelength, energy or intensity and therefore the body is unable to process the light in the same way."

-“If the light is the correct wavelength, energy and intensity, the cells in the dermis layer of skin will convert the delivered light (energy) into ATP (adenosine triphosphate), which is the fuel the cell uses to do its job.
+“If the light is the correct wavelength, energy, and intensity, the cells in the dermis layer of skin will convert the delivered light (energy) into ATP (adenosine triphosphate), which is the fuel the cell uses to do its job.
 The increased energy in the cells leads to a boost in productivity, improving the production of collagen, elastin and hyaluronic acid,” says Ferguson.

 Essentially LED light is incoherent light (light that is spread out) until it passes through a fluid (like the fluid in and around our skin cells) when it turns to a concentrated or “coherent” light, just like a laser.

 Yellow Light is used for a minute to kick-start a treatment at The Light Salon.
 “It switches on the communication between cells, ensuring the dermal cells are ready for the delivery of the more powerful LED light to come,” says Ferguson.